PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 - Show PxWebApi 2 in PxWeb
 - Button to improve table layout
 - Freeze table head
-- Improve search at start page (search for variables and values)
+- Improve search at start page (search for content in tables)
 - Search in beginning of words in variable list
 - Hide empty rows from table
 - Chose to show code or text